nedbat/scriv/docs/commands.rst

 All of the .rst or .md files in the fragment directory are read, parsed, and re-assembled into a changelog entry.
 The entry's title is determined by the :ref:`config_entry_title_template` setting.
-The default uses the version string (if one is specified in the from the :ref:`config_version` setting) and the current date.
+The default uses the version string (if one is specified in the :ref:`config_version` setting) and the current date.

+Instead of using the title template, you can provide an exact title to use for the new entry with the ``--title`` option.

 The output file is specified by the :ref:`config_output_file` setting.
 Scriv looks in the file for a special marker (usually in a comment) to determine